Build this Round Top DIY Pedestal Accent Table for about $50, in a weekend. Win!

 I love pedestal tables.
 But the design can get pretty complicated.
 I wanted this table to have a beautiful design, but still be quick and easy enough to build with just a Miter Saw.
 The best part is the material costs.
 You can build 2 of these for less than $100.
 I hope you love it as much as I do!

-Exact measurements needed are in the instructions below and on the printable plans.
+Exact measurements needed are on the printable plans.
 Be sure to double-check everything, as you build.
 It’s always possible that I could have mis-typed something.
 Bloggers don’t have editors. 😉

 - 1 – 18″ Unfinished Pine Round – I bought mine at Lowe’s